-A Lakeland car accident attorney quickly learns that no two Florida auto accident injury cases are the same.
+A Lutz car accident attorney quickly learns that no two Florida auto accident injury cases are the same.
 Each case has its own individual details and unique challenges, some more than others.
 This is especially true in accident cases that involve questions about jurisdiction.

 We often speak with clients who have been injured in accidents that involve out-of-state visitors and their out-of-state vehicles.
 Conversely, we can also offer advice to Florida residents injured in out-of-state car accident.
 How to proceed in these cases depends on who has jurisdiction over a plaintiff’s case.

 Where the accident took place almost always determines which court has jurisdiction over the case.